ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 machine.state = `wakeup`
 ```

-Or request an automatic transition.
-If there are several states which could be to changed to, it will always use the first.
+In some cases, you might want to ask the machine to transition to its next possible state, regardless of its current state.
+If multiple states are possible, it will use the first one.

 ```js
 // repl-pad#1